 Reaction & Thoughts:

-If you are looking for an old-fashioned mad-scientist flick, The Asphyx (also known as Spirit of the Dead and The Horror of Death) is the movie for you.
+If you are looking for an old-fashioned mad-scientist flick, The Asphyx (also known as Spirit of the Dead and The Horror of Death), written by Christina Beers, Laurence Beers, and Brian Comport, directed by Peter Newbrook (Corruption and Crucible of Terror ), is the movie for you.

 Good performances and great production values are the film’s main virtues.
 Also, it has a particularly nifty premise that has disturbing implications.
 One could argue that the filmmakers were trying to ape Hammer Productions, but I think it’s more in the vein of an old Universal horror movie — it reminded me of The Invisible Ray, with Boris Karloff and Bela Lugosi.